Radu-Vele/Uni_Notes_Obsidian/Year 3/Semester 1/Structure of Computer Systems/Project/Handoff 4.md

 > 	- `I guess so`
 > - mips testbench for Identifying the instructions more easily? - set some aliases maybe?

-## Test the existing pipeline:
+## 1. Test the existing pipeline:
-- adapt it
+- adapt it - define exact requirements
+	- remove functionality for the branch on less than 0 and load upper immediate
+	- [x]  Done
+	- remove sra, add MemRead functionality

+- Test all supported instruction
+	- R
+	- [x] Done
+	- make sure to cover the side effects (when control signals are 0, bla bla)
+	- I

 ### Changes to pipeline:
 1. Add branch to previous instruction
 2. Add testbenches
+3. Add hazard solution components

 - testbench
 	- [ ] Done